dcastillogi/aws-nextjs-deployment/README.md

 ### 1. Configure Dockerfile and .dockerignore

 Copy the `Dockerfile` and `.dockerignore` files to the root directory of your Next.js project.

-This Docker image relies on the Next.js output configuration set to `standalone`.
-Make sure to configure it properly.

-For more details, refer to the [Next.js documentation on output configuration](https://nextjs.org/docs/pages/api-reference/next-config-js/output).

 ### 2. Copy CDK